Best Sustainable Companies to Own: 2022 Edition

 Editor’s Note: This article is based on the 2022 edition of Morningstar’s Best Companies to Own.
 Find the full list of companies and read about our selection methodology.
 A previous version of this article appeared on Jan.
 13, 2022.

 Companies with wide moats are difficult to compete with.
-And this advantage, paired with solid management of environmental, social, and governance risk, is an especially appealing combination for a long-term investment.
+And this advantage is especially appealing when paired with solid management of environmental, social, and governance risk.

 In other words, durability and sustainability, or what's called ESG, are natural partners.
 ESG keeps a close eye on long-term risks that aren't articulated by traditional finance.